- Myanmar hosts more than 100 ethnic groups with their own customary systems of land and forest management.

-Policy advisers from Food and Agriculture Organization of the United Nations (FAO) say most of the lands categorized as VFV are the customary property of the Naga tribes; hence, they warn, the VFV law may lead to unfair appropriation of tribal property.
+Policy advisers from the UN’s Food and Agriculture Organization (FAO) say most of the customary property of the Naga tribes can be categorized as VFV; hence, they warn the VFV law may lead to unfair appropriation of tribal property.
 Civil rights groups say that lack of recognition of pre-existing rights or claims violates several international norms and conventions.
-Land in Our Hands (LIOH) and the Myanmar Alliance for Transparency and Accountability (MATA) have called for the withdrawal of the law.
+Land in Our Hands (LIOH), the Myanmar Alliance for Transparency and Accountability (MATA) as well as 41 civil society organizations have called for the withdrawal of the law.

 The Myanmar government created a central committee to manage VFV land, known as the CCVFV.
 Official statistics show that about 30% of all the country’s land can be categorized as VFV land, which means it can be reallocated for private investment at any time.